tonsky/Clojure-Sublimed/README.md

 # Formatter/indenter

-Clojure Sublimed includes optional support for [Simple Clojure Formatting rules](https://tonsky.me/blog/clojurefmt/).
-It doesn’t require REPL connection, any Clojure runtime or external tools.
+Clojure Sublimed includes support for both [Simple Clojure Formatting rules](https://tonsky.me/blog/clojurefmt/) and [cljfmt](https://github.com/weavejester/cljfmt/).

+Simple Clojure Formatting doesn’t require REPL connection, any Clojure runtime or external tools.
+It is enabled by default.

+`cljfmt` requires `cljfmt` binary to be on `$PATH`.
+Enable it by setting `"formatter": "cljfmt"` in Clojure Sublimed settings.

 To reformat whole file, run `Clojure Sublimed: Reindent`.
 If you have non-empty selection, it will only reformat selected lines.

-To enable reindenting/formatting on save, add `format_on_save: true` to settings. ([See how to edit settings](#editing-settings))
+To enable reindenting/formatting on save, add `"format_on_save": true` to settings. ([See how to edit settings](#editing-settings))

 To enable correct indentations as you type code, rebind `Enter` to `Clojure Sublimed: Insert Newline`: